1966 Irish presidential election: Aftermath

 The President expressed his satisfaction at securing victory in his final election, remarking, "even though it was only by a short head," and explained his decision not to nominate himself.
 He emphasised that doing so would have been disingenuous, as no one could realistically expect to win the presidency without the support of a political party or organisation.
 Seán Lemass interpreted the result as a "tribute to a man who had rendered exceptional national service" and a clear indication of the people's confidence in his ability to carry out the presidential duties in a manner that would reflect positively on the nation.

 In his autobiography, A Double Life, O'Higgins reflected decades later on his performance in the 1966 presidential race: He believed he had conducted himself honourably and maintained his integrity throughout the contest.
 He wrote that the election was "a close-run thing", invoking the words used by the Duke of Wellington to describe his victory at Waterloo.
+His vote remains the highest election result a Fine Gael candidate has received in an Irish presidential election.